Stephen Page: Bangarra Dance Theatre

-In 2009, after returning from a tour of Germany, Hungary and Austria with True Stories, Page and the dancers spent 10 days in Arnhem Land on a cultural exchange.
-He celebrated Bangarra's 20th anniversary with Fire – A Retrospective, which won an Australian Dance Award for Outstanding Performance by a Company.
+In 2009, after returning from a tour of Germany, Hungary, and Austria with True Stories (choreographed by Elma Kris and Frances Rings), (first staged in 2007) Page and the dancers spent 10 days in Arnhem Land on a cultural exchange.
+In 2009 Page celebrated Bangarra's 20th anniversary with Fire – A Retrospective.
+This work featured many highlights and memorable performances, from its modest beginnings to its status as a world-renowned dance company.